+Essential skills (Wales)

 Minimum level Credit value

 Communication level 3 6

-Application of numbers level 2 6

-IT level 1 6
+level 2 level 1

 Progression routes into and from this pathway

 Progression TO the Professional Framework for Advanced Practitioners:

 Learners will be from different age groups, with differing backgrounds and experience.
 The professional framework has been developed to provide scope and breadth for those in, and moving into Advanced Practice roles and undertaking significant work without supervision, complex roles and tasks and may have some supervisory or management level activities.
 It offers continuous professional development and improvement for staff and a bridge to career progression.